Abhik Ghosh: Early life and education

 Abhik Ghosh was born in Kolkata, West Bengal, India, in 1964.
 He attended St. Lawrence High School (1971–1981) and South Point High School (1981–1983).
-As a child, he learned Sanskrit from his grandmother Ila Ghosh (née Roy), a language he still speaks and reads fluently.

-Abhik obtained a B.Sc.
-(Honours) in chemistry from Jadavpur University, Kolkata, India, in 1987, winning the University Medal of the Faculty of Science.
-The same year, he moved to the University of Minnesota, where he completed a PhD under the supervision of Regents' Professor Paul G. Gassman (while also collaborating with Jan Almlöf) in 1992 and subsequently also postdoctoral research with Lawrence Que Jr. During this period, Abhik reported some of the first high-quality ab initio and density functional theory calculations on bioinorganic systems, helping lay the foundation of the now thriving field of computational bioinorganic chemistry.
-He did a brief, second postdoc with David Bocian at the University of California Riverside, in the course of which he derived significant new insight into the problem diatomic ligand discrimination by heme proteins.
+Ghosh obtained a B.Sc.
+(Honours) in chemistry from Jadavpur University, Kolkata, India, in 1987.
+Subsequently, he joined the University of Minnesota, where he completed a PhD under the supervision of Professors Paul G. Gassman and Jan Almlöf in 1992.
+From 1992-1994, he did postdoctoral research with Lawrence Que Jr. During this period, he reported some of the first ab initio and density functional theory calculations on bioinorganic systems.
+He did a second, brief postdoctoral stint with David Bocian at the University of California Riverside, focusing on the problem diatomic ligand discrimination by heme proteins.

 Career

-After postdoctoral stints in Minnesota and California, Abhik moved to UiT – The Arctic University of Norway in 1996, where he has remained ever since.
-He has had several secondary positions/affiliations: Senior Fellow of the San Diego Supercomputer Center at the University of California San Diego (1997–2004), Outstanding Younger Researcher awardee of the Research Council of Norway (2004–2010), a co-principal investigator at the national center of excellence Centre for Theoretical and Computational Chemistry (2007–2017), and a visiting professor at the University of Auckland, New Zealand, on many occasions (2006–2016).
-He has authored/coauthored over 300 scientific papers, which have been cited over 13,000 times with an h-index of 65 (according to Google Scholar).
-He has received many awards for teaching and research, including the Olav Thon Prize for Outstanding Teaching (2025) and the Hans Fischer Career Award for Lifetime Contributions to Porphyrin Chemistry.
-He is a member of several national and international academies including the Norwegian Academy of Science and Letters, the Norwegian Academy of Technological Sciences, the Academia Borealis, the European Academy of Sciences, and the Academia Europaea.
+Ghosh moved to UiT – The Arctic University of Norway in 1996 as Associate Professor, rising to Professor in 2000.
+He has held several secondary affiliations: Senior Fellow of the San Diego Supercomputer Center at the University of California San Diego (1997–2004), Outstanding Younger Researcher awardee of the Research Council of Norway (2004–2010), a co-principal investigator at the national center of excellence Centre for Theoretical and Computational Chemistry (2007–2017), Visiting Professor at the University of Auckland, New Zealand, on many occasions (2006–2016), and Visiting Professor at the University of Rome Tor Vergata (2024-2025).
+He has authored or coauthored over 300 scientific papers, which have been cited nearly 14,000 times with an h-index of 68 (according to Google Scholar).
+He received a number awards, including the Olav Thon Prize for Outstanding Teaching (2025) and the Hans Fischer Career Award for Lifetime Contributions to Porphyrin Chemistry.
+He is an elected member of the Norwegian Academy of Science and Letters, the Norwegian Academy of Technological Sciences, the Academia Borealis, the European Academy of Sciences, and the Academia Europaea.

-He edited two books, The Smallest Biomolecules: Diatomics and their Interactions with Heme Proteins (Elsevier, 2008), a monograph on the subject, and Letters to a Young Chemist (Wiley, 2011), a popular science book on careers in chemistry research.
-In 2014, he coauthored Arrow Pushing in Inorganic Chemistry: A Logical Approach to the Chemistry of the Main Group Elements (Wiley) with Steffen Berg, which won the 2015 Prose Award for 'best textbook in the Physical Sciences and Mathematics'.
-He has served on the editorial advisory board of the Journal of Biological Inorganic Chemistry (1999–2001, 2005–2007) and currently serves on the editorial boards of the Journal of Porphyrins and Phthalocyanines (2000–), Journal of Inorganic Biochemistry (2007–present), and Inorganic Chemistry (2022-present).
+Ghosh has edited two books, namely The Smallest Biomolecules: Diatomics and their Interactions with Heme Proteins (Elsevier, 2008), a monograph on the subject, and Letters to a Young Chemist (Wiley, 2011), a popular science book on careers in chemistry research.
+In 2014, he coauthored the text Arrow Pushing in Inorganic Chemistry: A Logical Approach to the Chemistry of the Main Group Elements (Wiley), which won the 2015 Prose Award for 'best textbook in the Physical Sciences and Mathematics'.